Walsall F.C.: League Cup run and move to the Bescot Stadium (1980–1995)

-A series of ups and downs (1995–present)
+A series of ups and downs (1995–2022)

 Two seasons of stability followed back in Division Two before Nicholl resigned.
-Jan Sørensen took the helm after Nicholl's departure and lead the club to the fourth round of both the League Cup and FA Cup in 1997–98.
+Jan Sørensen took the helm after Nicholl's departure and led the club to the fourth round of both the League Cup and FA Cup in 1997–98.
 Each run was ended away to a Premier League side as West Ham United won 4–1 in the League Cup and a glamour tie at Manchester United resulted in a 5–1 defeat in the FA Cup.
 Despite the club's cup exploits, a poor finish in the league signalled the end of Sørensen's time at Walsall after just one season.

 In 1998–99, Ray Graydon took over as manager and led the club to a runners-up spot in Division Two, beating Manchester City to an automatic promotion place by five points.
 After the unlikely promotion to the second tier Walsall found life difficult at a higher level but battled right until the final day of the season, when relegation was finally sealed.
 A 2–0 defeat at Ipswich meant Walsall returned to the third tier, despite derby wins over local rivals Wolves, Birmingham and West Bromwich Albion earlier in the campaign.
 The Saddlers returned to the second tier of English football at the first attempt, defeating Reading 3–2, after extra time, in a thrilling play-off final at Cardiff's Millennium Stadium.

 Graydon was dismissed in January 2002 following a 2–0 defeat against local rivals West Brom.
 Colin Lee took over and secured survival in the second tier for the first time since the early 1960s.
 The 2002–03 season saw Walsall avoid relegation again.
 However, the 2003–04 campaign ended in relegation despite a storming start which had seen the club on the brink of the play-offs going into the New Year.
 A slump in form saw Lee sacked in April and the appointment of star player Paul Merson as manager did not halt the slide.
 Walsall were ultimately relegated, agonisingly by a single goal, despite a 3–2 victory over Rotherham United on the season's final day in front of a record Bescot Stadium crowd of 11,049.